 #8.
 Attachment Points

-Having attachment points on your backpack is essential, especially if you plan to attach accessories.
+Having attachment points on your backpack is essential, especially if you have multiple accessories.

 An excellent hiking bag should have more than one strap for attaching gear and other items such as an ice axe, trekking poles, or climbing rope.

 Consideration 3: Backpack Fit